- What we collect

 Qimeng huabao, bound volume 1 (1902), p.
 343, CH951.0405 M663B

 The following year, the periodical included an article on the duck-billed platypus, explaining that it is native to Australia and Tasmania and can grow to two chi in length [approx. 60 cm].
 The fur on the tail is very thick, and the platypus looks like an otter.
 The narrator claims, “its mouth is like a duck’s, how strange!”
-Moreover, “It is not a bird, nor an animal.
-It is a bird and an animal.”
+Moreover, “It is not a bird, nor a beast.
+It is a bird and a beast.”

 Qimeng huabao, volume 10 (1903), OCS 9200 3354